ShapeLib: Designing a library of programmatic 3D shape abstractions with Large Language Models: Introduction

 \methodname relies on a novel blend of LLM guidance and geometric reasoning to outperform existing alternatives.
 Without semantic guidance, state-of-the-art geometry based systems like ShapeCoder \cite{jones2023shapecoder} find abstractions that can generalize to new shapes, but are hard to interact with and produce non-semantic outputs under parameter modifications.
-Without a \textit{seed set} of reference geometry, LLMs can convert \textit{function descriptions} into seemingly sensible abstraction functions, but their implementations have structural inconsistencies which limits their ability to represent actual shape geometries.
-In contrast, \methodname exploits two complementary design intent modalities, guiding an LLM through the process of authoring programmatic shape abstractions, which prove useful in supporting downstream tasks, as depicted in Figure~\ref{fig:teaser}.
-For instance, we can perform shape edits by using our recognition network to infer a shape program, task an LLM to modify the program, and then modify the original geometry with a deformation.
-Alternatively, we can ask an LLM to convert a text prompt into a shape program, and then convert this structured representation into detailed geometry.
+Without a \textit{seed set} of reference geometries, LLMs can convert \textit{function descriptions} into seemingly sensible abstraction functions, but their implementations have structural inconsistencies which limits their ability to represent actual shape structures.
+In contrast, \methodname exploits the two complementary design intent modalities, guiding an LLM through the process of authoring programmatic shape abstractions.

+We find that the abstraction libraries produced by \methodname support a range of applications, as depicted in Figure~\ref{fig:teaser}.
+First, we can use our recognition networks to convert unstructured input geometry into well-structured shape programs.
+Second, we demonstrate that \methodname's functions facilitate shape editing: an LLM can modify an inferred program, and the executed geometry of the edited program can be used to deform the original shape.
+Finally, we show that our function library can aid in text-to-shape generation pipelines: we use an LLM to convert a text prompt into a shape program, and then we convert this structured representation into detailed geometry.

-In summary, our contributions are: \begin{enumerate}[(1)] \denselist \item \methodname, the first approach that, given a seed set and textual function descriptions as input, guides an LLM through the development of a library of programmatic shape abstraction functions that are reusable and semantically aligned. \item Recognition networks that learn from LLM-authored synthetic data samplers to infer programs using the discovered functions. \item Demonstrations of how programmatic shape abstraction support downstream applications like shape editing and generation. \end{enumerate}
+In summary, our contributions are: \begin{enumerate}[(i)] \denselist \item \methodname, the first approach that, given a seed set and textual function descriptions as input, guides an LLM through the development of a library of programmatic shape abstraction functions that are reusable and semantically aligned. \item Recognition networks that learn from LLM-authored synthetic data samplers to infer programs using the discovered functions. \item Demonstrations of how programmatic shape abstractions support applications like shape editing and generation. \end{enumerate}